Gregory Jaczko: Management style and resignation

 A report by Nuclear Regulatory Commission Inspector General Hubert T. Bell found that Jaczko "strategically" withheld information from his colleagues in an effort to keep plans for the Yucca Mountain nuclear waste repository from advancing.

 In October 2011, all the other four NRC commissioners—two Democrats and two Republicans—sent a letter to the White House expressing "grave concern" about Jaczko's actions at the NRC.
 On December 14, 2011, Commissioner William Ostendorff, a Republican, told a House oversight committee that Jaczko's "bullying and intimidation... should not and cannot be tolerated."

 At a House Government Reform and Oversight Committee hearing on December 14, 2011, NRC Commissioner William Magwood, a fellow Democrat, testified about what he called Jaczko's abusive behavior towards employees, especially female subordinates.
+“One woman told me that she felt the chairman was actually irritated with someone else, but took it out on her,” Magwood said.
+“Another said she was angry at herself for being brought to tears in front of male colleagues.
+A third described how she couldn’t stop shaking after her experience.
+She sat, talking with her supervisor until she could calm down sufficiently to drive home.”

 A report by the Government Reform and Oversight Committee detailed incidents indicating what was cited as Jaczko's "propensity for angry outbursts and aggressive behavior."
+A 2012 NRC Office of Inspector General report identified multiple examples where his behavior was not supportive of an open and collaborative work environment.
 Top House Republicans called on President Obama to dismiss Jaczko.

-A 2012 NRC Office of Inspector General report cleared him of such allegations.

 Jaczko said problems at the agency were not his fault but instead stem from "lack of understanding" on the part of others.
 Senate Majority Leader Harry Reid defended Jaczko, saying his critics are attacking him because "they’re concerned about the nuclear industry.
 He’s concerned about the American people."

 Peter A. Bradford, who was a commission member from 1977 to 1982, has also defended Jaczko.
 Bradford said it was not unusual for the commissioners to disagree strongly, and added that he did not believe that "the chairman is somehow raging around the agency and intimidating the staff".
 He also argued that, although the letter about Jaczko was written by two Republicans and two Democrats, it was necessarily bi-partisan in the context of nuclear politics.
 He claimed that "In Washington, you’ve got a situation where the ‘nuclear party’ transcends the Republican and Democratic party," adding that "You’ve got four members of the nuclear party writing a letter about the chairman, who’s never been a member of the nuclear party."

 On May 21, 2012, he announced his resignation pending the confirmation of the next person to fill this role.
 On July 9, 2012, Jaczko was replaced by Allison Macfarlane, a nuclear waste expert and associate professor at George Mason University.